If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 Personal care is bathing, dressing, eating, and toilet.
 Sometimes it is also mobility.

-If you only need household care, you may be denied from most caregiver programs.
+If you only need household care, you may be denied from many caregiver programs.

-If you need both household care and personal care, you may be eligible for most caregiver programs.
+If you need both household care and personal care, you may be eligible for many caregiver programs.

 What are the Rules?

-In some states you must need assistance in EVERY personal care area in order to be eligible.
+In some states you must need some kind of assistance in EVERY personal care area in order to be eligible.

 In some states, you must need assistance in SOME personal care areas in order to be eligible.